nnisarggada/swft/CONTRIBUTING.md

 ```

 Here, `80` is the port on which the app will run.
 You can access the SWFT web interface in your web browser at http://localhost:80.

-## Code of Conduct

-We maintain a [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment for all contributors and users.